graker/typofilter.js/README.md

 ### OctoberCMS Markdown

 To add Typographus button to [OctoberCMS](http://octobercms.com), include `typofilter.js` and `typofilter-markdown-extend.js` to any backend page displaying Markdown editor.
-The button will appear with a magin wand icon.
+The button will appear with a magic wand icon.

 OctoberCMS plugin supports both selection and full text processing.